-Taking into account the responses received to the consultation on the Draft WRMP24 from regulators, stakeholders and the public, further engagement and environmental assessment, UUW has selected its preferred plan for WRMP24.
-A Revised Draft Water Resources Management Plan 2024 (Revised Draft WRMP24) has subsequently been prepared and is being submitted to the Secretary of State for approval.
+Taking into account the responses received to the consultation on the Draft WRMP24 from regulators, stakeholders and the public, further engagement and environmental assessment, UUW selected its preferred plan for WRMP24.
+A Revised Draft Water Resources Management Plan 2024 (Revised Draft WRMP24 or rdWRMP24) was prepared and submitted to the Secretary of State for review and approval (21 June 2023).